vortexntnu/software-learning-period/traffic-sim/transit_sim/README.md

 ---

 ## Adding a new kind of entity

+> Sim maintenance, not a task.
+Nothing in the curriculum needs this.

 Most work needs **no sim change at all**.
 A new vehicle or a new light is just another id on an existing topic.